Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 We'll go through each of these tools more in-depth as we build our Magic 8-Ball.

 > [info]
-It's important to note, that Xcode contains many more advanced, powerful tools than the ones mentioned here.
-We won't go over many of tools in this tutorial, just the most important ones to give you and introduce to iOS development.
+It's important to note, that Xcode contains many more tools than the ones mentioned here.
+We won't go over every Xcode tools in this tutorial, only the most important ones to give you and introduce to iOS development.

 # Your First Xcode Project